thorst/laravel-jetstream-impersonate/README.md

 ```

 ## User model
-On the user model `app\Models\User.php` I added two funcitons, one that says only admin users can impersonate others, and another saying only non admins can be impersonated.
+On the user model `app\Models\User.php` I added two functions, one that says only admin users can impersonate others, and another saying only non admins can be impersonated.
 I have an integer on the user table that corresponds to Role model, which is basically just an enum.
 ```php
 public function canImpersonate()
 {